tgdwyer/tgdwyer.github.io/_chapters/assignment2_2020.md

  - There is non *laying-off*, we only count the melds formed in your own hand.
  - You cannot discard the card you just drew.
  - There is no *Big Gin,* you always have to discard at the end of your turn.
+ - If no player takes an action before the stock runs out, the last player to draw is considered to have Knocked.
+ - You cannot *call* (Gin or Knock) during the first turn.
+ - There is a maximum of 200 turns (100 actions / player) per round, this is to avoid a case where neither player draws from the stock.

 In the variant of Gin Rummy we use, a round (also called "playing a hand") proceeds as follows: